 The UK Government’s National Security Capability Review has been published, shifting the emphasis from defence to the wider national security ecosystem.
-Below are our experts' preditions for what the review will find.
+Below are our experts' predictions for what the review would find.
+The below article was published January 2018.

 We expect the NSCR (commissioned to examine the implementation plans for the 2015 National Security Strategy and Strategic Defence and Security Review) to address budget pressures and a fast-changing strategic environment by taking a ‘whole system’ approach to national security.
 This should include deterrence, diplomacy, strategic intelligence, hard military power, domestic terrorism, counter-radicalisation, serious and organised crime, and policing.
 The contributions of industry and civil society organisations will also become increasingly important.